tchx84/Gameeky/docs/basics/en/index.md

 ## The player

-The player is Gameeky's game client.
-It provides a visual representation of the game world and the means to interact with that world.
+The player provides a visual representation of the game world and the means to interact with that world.

-To start a game, click on the project's *Play* button from the launcher.
+To start a game, click on the *Play* button of the project from the launcher.
 This will start the default scene for that project.
 Every thematic pack and project comes with a default scene.
 To play other scenes from the same project, follow these steps:

-1. From the launcher, click on the *Play* button from the project's card.
+1. From the launcher, click on the *Play* button of the project.
 2. From the player, go to the menu and select the *New* option.
 3. From the creation dialog, select the scene file and click on the *Create* button.